bd-j/sedpy/README.rst

    'sdir'/data/filters/

 Description:
-- `observate.py` has methods for generating synthetic photometry through any filters, and classes for dealing with filters generally.
+* `observate` has methods for generating synthetic photometry through any filters, and classes for dealing with filters generally.
 Functionality for spectra is being added slowly.
 With a huge debt to Mike Blanton's k_correct code .

-- `attenuation.py` contains dust attenuation methods (very preliminary).
+* `attenuation` contains dust attenuation methods (very preliminary).

-- `extinction.py` contains classes for a detailed modeling of extinction curves, following the Fitzpatrick and Massa parameterizations.
+* `extinction` contains classes for a detailed modeling of extinction curves, following the Fitzpatrick and Massa parameterizations.

-- `modelgrid.py` is a module with classes for the storage and interpolation of model SEDs (using numpy structured arrays, usually, and Delaunay triangulation or inverse distance weighting of the k nearest neighbors and KD-trees)
+* `modelgrid` is a module with classes for the storage and interpolation of model SEDs (using numpy structured arrays, usually, and Delaunay triangulation or inverse distance weighting of the k nearest neighbors and KD-trees)

-- `photometer.py` has some basic aperture photometry algorithms
+* `photometer` has some basic aperture photometry algorithms

-- `yanny.py` (from Erin Sheldon) is for reading filter curves.
+* `yanny` (from Erin Sheldon) is for reading filter curves.